Oral pancreatic enzyme supplementation in chronic pancreatitis

 The treatment is pancreatic enzyme substitution, so we give them pancreatic enzymes.
 We start with 25,000 units for snacks and 50,000 units for meals, but we can increase these dosages according to the needs, and the monitoring is mostly done by following the clinical symptoms.
 We don’t need to do tests again, but if the patient has better control of the steatorrhea, it means that the enzymes are working.
 We can still increase the dose up to 40,000 units per snack or 80,000 units per meal.
 There is a quite good safety profile of pancreatic enzyme replacement therapy (PERT), so we can go up and the effect will be, when you reach the dose, that the [patient] is having constipation.
 That’s where you know that you’ve reached the dose.

 If the patient is not responding, first you have to test for compliance, if they’re taking their enzymes correctly.
-If not, we can add proton pump inhibitors (PPIs) because that will decrease the acidity.
-And these usually are enteric-coated preparations that are released when the pH is >5, so in a less acid environment.
+[If that’s not the case], we can add proton pump inhibitors (PPIs) because that will decrease the acidity.
+[PERT usually includes] enteric-coated preparations that are released when the pH is >5, so in a less acid environment.
 So, PPI can help.
 Also, you have to be sure that they take the PERT—the enzymes—during the meal, not before the meal, but during the meal—throughout the meal really—to also simulate the physiological secretion.
 Finally, if there’s still no response, you have to, of course, exclude other problems related to diarrhea in this patient, such as bacterial overgrowth, to give antibiotics, or other problems.

 See also